-New crypto games emerge almost every week, but only a few survive.
-One of the main reasons for that is poorly developed tokenomics – the structure of the project’s economic and value systems; simply put, token economics.
+New crypto games emerge almost every week, but only a few selected ones remain existing and growing.
+A critical factor behind this reality is the intricacy of tokenomics – the structure of the project’s economic and value systems; simply put, token economics.

 Today, we’ll share our experience and knowledge in this area, which will hopefully assist you in designing tokenomics for your crypto game.
 So buckle up, and don’t forget to save this article for easy access!

 Basic Tokenomics models